13 Best Paintings at the Prado Museum

 Among all the portraits made by the artist and exhibited in the Prado, this was one of the first to arrive at the museum and one of the most distinguished, by the inclusion of an element such as the sword rarely seen in this type of portraits.

-Thus, it was that sword, along with the solemn gesture of the knight was what boosted his fame among the works of the painter who died in Toledo.
+Thus, it was that sword, together with the solemn gesture of the knight, which boosted his fame among the works of the painter who died in Toledo.